 justdeliverit.net offer marketing material services that may be useful to look into, especially if you are a small to medium business.

 I know there are people who don’t order business cards.
 That is fine.
 I also know at least one person who will not accept business cards.
 That is fine too, even though it can be a little awkward.
 But I can think of one situation when I ran out of business cards and decided not to order new ones.
 Who needs them, I thought.
 Then I gave a presentation for a home builders association.
 After I was done I had someone tell me they wanted to talk about doing some work for them.
 They asked for a business card so they could follow up.
 I did not have a card and I never heard from them.
-A business card is a simple cheap way to not let that happen again.
+Having a supply of quality business cards is a simple and cheap way to not let that happen again.
 Some people like business cards and I want to make it as easy as possible for them to contact me.
 If 99 of your cards are thrown away, but the 100th person follows up with you, isn’t it still worth it?
 I think so, and I wanted to get some cards made for my trip to Nashville.

 I ordered the cards through Moo.com because I have always been impressed with the quality of their products.
 This time I got bold and ordered square business cards.
 More likely to get throw away I thought, but also more likely to stand out.
 So I quickly designed the front of a new card in Canva, uploaded my logo for the back of the card and submitted my order.